 Inhalation is the major route of exposure to gasoline, though exposure through ingestion and dermal contact can also occur.

-Occupational exposure to gasoline vapours may occur during the production, transport or distribution of gasoline.
+Occupational exposure to gasoline vapours may occur while producing, transporting, or distributing gasoline.

-An increased risk of exposure to gasoline vapors is found in service station attendants, gasoline tank truck drivers, workers at bulk loading terminals and marine loading docks, workers who remove and service underground storage tanks and gasoline pipelines, workers who clean up gasoline spills and leaks, and refinery workers.
+Those at an increased risk of exposure to gasoline vapors include service station attendants, gasoline tank truck drivers, workers at bulk loading terminals and marine loading docks, workers who remove and service underground storage tanks and gasoline pipelines, workers who clean up gasoline spills and leaks, and refinery workers.

 Leaking gasoline storage tanks contribute to groundwater contamination in Canada.
-The corrosion of underground gasoline tanks installed in large numbers in the 1950s and 1960s has resulted in an increasing number of leaks in recent decades.
-This is an issue of particular importance in Atlantic Canada, where groundwater is widely used.
+Corroding underground gasoline tanks, which were installed in large numbers in the 1950s and 1960s, have resulted in an increasing number of leaks in recent decades.
+This is an issue of particular importance in Atlantic Canada, where groundwater is widely used for drinking via wells.

-Exposure to gasoline components may occur through the consumption of contaminated water.
+Exposure to gasoline components may occur by consuming contaminated water.
 However, most chemicals found in gasoline are removed by municipal drinking water treatment procedures.

 When used as a fuel, gasoline produces a number of chemicals that are emitted in engine exhaust.
 Some of the gasoline used by engines may also vaporize into the air without undergoing combustion.

-Since 1990, Canada has prohibited the production, import and sale of leaded gasoline to minimize the risks of lead exposure from gasoline.
-Exemptions to this regulation include the use of lead in gasoline for competition vehicles, aviation gasoline, farm equipment, boats and trucks weighing >3856 kg.
-Information on lead exposure is available through the Lead Profile published by CAREX.
+Since 1990, Canada has prohibited the production, import, and sale of leaded gasoline to minimize the risks of lead exposure from gasoline.
+Exemptions to this regulation include the use of lead in gasoline for competition vehicles, aviation, farm equipment, boats, and trucks weighing >3,856 kg.
+Information on lead exposure is available through the carcinogen profile on Lead published by CAREX.

-Gasoline is not reportable to the NPRI in Canada.
+Gasoline is not reportable to the National Pollutant Release Inventory (NPRI) in Canada.

-One household product, a gasoline additive, is listed in the US Household Products Database with gasoline as an ingredient.
+One household product, gasoline itself, is listed in the US Household Products Database.